pytorch/torchtune/docs/source/tutorials/datasets.rst

     .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn

       * How to quickly get started with built-in datasets
+      * How to use any dataset from Hugging Face Hub
+      * How to use instruct, chat, or text completion datasets
-      * How to configure existing dataset classes from the config
+      * How to configure datasets from code, config, or command-line
       * How to fully customize your own dataset

     .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites